How to Get the amount of RAM available on the System in C#

 Openning your Program class, then modify your code as shown below.

-// c# get total memory static void Main(string[] args) { ObjectQuery objectQuery = new ObjectQuery("SELECT * FROM Win32_OperatingSystem"); ManagementObjectSearcher managementObjectSearcher = new ManagementObjectSearcher(objectQuery); ManagementObjectCollection managementObjectCollection = managementObjectSearcher.Get(); foreach (ManagementObject managementObject in managementObjectCollection) { Console.WriteLine("Total Visible Memory: {0} KB", managementObject["TotalVisibleMemorySize"]); Console.WriteLine("Free Physical Memory: {0} KB", managementObject["FreePhysicalMemory"]); Console.WriteLine("Total Virtual Memory: {0} KB", managementObject["TotalVirtualMemorySize"]); Console.WriteLine("Free Virtual Memory: {0} KB", managementObject["FreeVirtualMemory"]); } Console.ReadLine(); }
+// get total memory in c# static void Main(string[] args) { ObjectQuery objectQuery = new ObjectQuery("SELECT * FROM Win32_OperatingSystem"); ManagementObjectSearcher managementObjectSearcher = new ManagementObjectSearcher(objectQuery); ManagementObjectCollection managementObjectCollection = managementObjectSearcher.Get(); foreach (ManagementObject managementObject in managementObjectCollection) { Console.WriteLine("Total Visible Memory: {0} KB", managementObject["TotalVisibleMemorySize"]); Console.WriteLine("Free Physical Memory: {0} KB", managementObject["FreePhysicalMemory"]); Console.WriteLine("Total Virtual Memory: {0} KB", managementObject["TotalVirtualMemorySize"]); Console.WriteLine("Free Virtual Memory: {0} KB", managementObject["FreeVirtualMemory"]); } Console.ReadLine(); }

 Press F5 to run your project.